CDS Quick Start – From Context to Practice¶

 - 3SF (3-in-3 SDLC Framework) runs software delivery commitments across Client–Vendor–Product coherence.

-CDS sits between them as the commitment-design layer: - narrower than HCS (focused on a specific commitment) - upstream of 3SF (prepares a commitment that delivery can actually run)
+- upstream of 3SF (prepares a commitment that delivery can actually run)

 Who It’s For¶